Solid-state drive: Memory cards

 While both memory cards and most SSDs use flash memory, they have very different characteristics, including power consumption, performance, size, and reliability.
 Originally, solid state drives were shaped and mounted in the computer like hard drives.
 In contrast, memory cards (such as Secure Digital (SD), CompactFlash (CF), and many others) were originally designed for digital cameras and later found their way into cell phones, gaming devices, GPS units, etc. Most memory cards are physically smaller than SSDs, and designed to be inserted and removed repeatedly.

 Failure and recovery

 SSDs have different failure modes from traditional magnetic hard drives.
 Because solid-state drives contain no moving parts, they are generally not subject to mechanical failures.
 However, other types of failures can occur.
 For example, incomplete or failed writes due to sudden power loss may be more problematic than with HDDs, and the failure of a single chip may result in the loss of all data stored on it.
-Nonetheless, studies indicate that SSDs are generally reliable, often exceed their manufacturer-stated lifespan and have lower failure rates than HDDs.
+Nonetheless, studies indicate that SSDs are generally reliable, often exceeding their manufacturer-stated lifespan and have lower failure rates than HDDs.
 However, studies also note that SSDs experience higher rates of uncorrectable errors, which can lead to data loss, compared to HDDs.

 The endurance of an SSD is typically listed on its datasheet in one of two forms: